BDC Hamburger Icon

 401(k) plans have various features and functions, so business owners must make some decisions.
 Consider whether you want any of the following:

-• Automatic enrollment: You may want to implement an automatic 401(k) enrollment policy, where each employee is automatically enrolled in the 401(k) plan at a specific savings percentage unless they opt out.
+• Automatic enrollment: You may want to implement an automatic 401(k) enrollment policy.
+With this practice, each employee is automatically enrolled in the 401(k) plan at a specific savings percentage unless they opt out.
 Automated enrollment can lower the overhead costs of providing this benefit and make it easier for employees to maintain it.

 • Professional management: When you provide professional management for your retirement plan, employees can access a financial advisor who will help them with fund selection and contribution amounts.